 Bitcoin presents itself as a solution to all four.

 1. Double spending

 Double spending is a problem unique to digital currencies.
-It occurs when a user spends the same currency twice, or more specifically when they send the same digital token to two different recipients.
-While this may sound like a trivial issue, it can have major consequences for businesses and consumers who use digital currencies.
+It occurs when a user spends the same currency twice, or more specifically when they send the same digital asset to two different recipients.
+While this may sound like a trivial issue, it can have major consequences for businesses and consumers who use digital or virtual currencies.